stackus/ftgogo/README.md

   - [edat/es](https://github.com/stackus/edat/blob/master/es) - implements event sourcing
   - [edat/msg](https://github.com/stackus/edat/blob/master/msg) - implements transactional messaging
   - [edat/sagas](https://github.com/stackus/edat/blob/master/sagas) - implements orchestrated sagas
-- Shared application domain apis, events, commands, and entities are available to all subdomains and are imported from the [serviceapis](https://github.com/stackus/ftgogo/blob/master/serviceapis) package and its child packages.
+- Application domain apis, events, commands, and entities are available to all subdomains from the [serviceapis](https://github.com/stackus/ftgogo/blob/master/serviceapis) folder and its child packages.

 ### DDD / Hexagonal Architecture / Ports & Adapters

 The organizational layout of the services is to bring separation to the layers.
 The `/"domain"/cmd/service/application.go` file found in all the services is where ports (web handlers, message receivers) are combined with the application commands and queries.

-- The application is connected to the `/internal/domain` using interfaces backed by real implementations found the `/internal/adapters`.
+- The application is connected to the `/internal/domain` using interfaces backed by real implementations found in the `/internal/adapters` folder.
-- The applications commands and queries have no dependencies on any primary ports or any adapters directly.
-In fact, they may only receive adapters that implement secondary ports defined by interfaces in the domain.
+- Commands and queries have no dependencies on any primary ports or on any adapters directly.
+In fact, they may only receive adapters that implement secondary ports defined by interfaces in the `/internal/domain` folder.
 - No dependencies exist on any ports or adapters from the code in `/internal/domain` and this is crucial to having a clean architecture.

 > Regarding the layout.
 What I landed on felt alright to work with, felt like it provided the right separations, and felt like it wasn't an over complication of DDD applied to a folder structure.
 You be the judge.